wp-plugins/be-subpages-widget/readme.txt

 It can also include the current page's subpages in listing.

-You can customize the listing by using the 'be_subpages_widget_args' filter, which modifies the arguments passed to wp_list_pages.
+You can customize the listing with the following filters: be_subpages_widget_args - modifies the arguments passed to wp_list_pages be_subpages_page_title - customize the page title

 == Changelog ==

 = 1.1 =
 * Allow deeper menu (current page's subpages)
 * French Translation
+* Add 'widget_subpages_current_page' class to current menu item
+* Add be_subpages_page_title filter
+* Thanks to Cédric Houbart for this set of changes

 = 1.0 =
 * Release of plugin